miguelgondu/blog_hugo/content/posts/2025-02-02/pcg-and-model-metrology.md

-In the case of black box optimization, this collection of problems tends to be a [family of synthetic functions for optimization](https://en.wikipedia.org/wiki/Test_functions_for_optimization), and the metric that we use to check whether we are doing well is e.g. how quickly we're finding the maximum/minimum of the function (or how close we get to finding it), with a metric called **cummulative regret**, defined mathematically as [TODO:ADD].
+In the case of black box optimization, this collection of problems tends to be a [family of synthetic functions for optimization](https://en.wikipedia.org/wiki/Test_functions_for_optimization), and the metric that we use to check whether we are doing well is e.g. how quickly we're finding the maximum/minimum of the function (or how close we get to finding it), with a metric called **regret**, defined mathematically as the distance to the optimal value.

 Although they have a closed form (which is slightly contradicting our definition of a black box), their form is designed to mimic certain behaviors that we might expect from real black boxes out there: multiple local minima/maxima, useless gradient information, needle-in-a-haystack-type problems...
-Here are some plots of how these functions look like in the 2D case.
+As an example of this, here are the plots of how Rastrigin and Lévi (two common examples) look in the 2D case: Notice how Rastrigin has several local minima, meaning that derivative-based methods would easily get stuck on local minima, and also notice how one of the dimensions of Lévi (Y) isn't as important as the other (X).
+These are properties we may also expect of real-world black boxes.

-[Images of some of these].
+{{< figure src="/static/assets/pbg_blogpost/optimization_test_functions.png" alt="Two synthetic benchmarks: Rastrigin and Lévi" class="largeSize" title="Two commonly-used synthetic black boxes for continuous optimization." >}}

 We, as a community, have devoted a significant efforts on keeping track of the performance of our optimizers on these synthetic benchmarks.